Akuli/python-tutorial/files.md

 'Hello two!\n'
 ```

 There's only one confusing thing about reading files.
-If you try
+If we try
-to read it twice you'll find out that it only gets read once:
+to read it twice we'll find out that it only gets read once:

 ```py
 >>> first = []